-You can also switch the display by pressing the image displays shortly after shooting.
+You can also switch the display by pressing the button while the image displays shortly after shooting.
 However, the Simple Information will not display.
 You can set the display that displays first.
-Press the button to select the interface the tab.
+Press the button to select the tab.
 Then choose [Review Info].